Chicano English: Vowels

-Some realizations of /i/, /eɪ/, /oʊ/, and other long vowels are pronounced as monophthongs.
-That may be an effect of Spanish, but other American English dialects (Minnesota, and Wisconsin, for example) also show monophthongization of such vowels, which are more commonly diphthongs in English.
+Some realizations of /i/, /eɪ/, /oʊ/, and other long vowels are monophthongal.
+That may be an effect of Spanish, but other American English dialects (Minnesota, for example) also can show monophthongization of such vowels, which are more commonly diphthongs in English.
 Also, such vowels are underlyingly long monophthongs so the general effect thus is to simplify the system of phonetic implementation, compared to the /ɪi, eɪ, oʊ, ʊu/ of many other English dialects.

 Variation

 A fair to strong degree of variation exists in the phonology of Chicano English.
 Its precise boundaries are difficult to delineate, perhaps because of its separate origins of the dialect in the Southwest and the Midwest.

 One subvariety, referenced as Tejano English, is used mainly in southern Texas.
 California subvarieties are also widely studied, especially that of the Los Angeles metropolitan area, such as East Los Angeles Chicano English, which includes elements of African American Vernacular English and California English.